-Casein: This is the protein in milk, and it is quite similar in molecular structure to gluten.
-This causes some people to worry that it might have the same disastrous gastrointestinal effects that gluten has.
-In very, very simplified form, gluten tears up your intestine and allows things to penetrate the wall that have no business doing so.
-In case you’re wondering: this is bad.
-In case you’re wondering: this is not something that only happens to celiacs.
-This happens to everyone who eats wheat.
-The “gluten holes,” as we’ll call them for now, allow undigested proteins to pass into the system, resulting in an immune response.
-If you have a horrible, violent, immune response, you’re a celiac.
-If you have a lesser response, you are not a celiac, and your body is capable of closing holes back up before much damage is done.
-And that’s only one of the fun problems you too can develop from a diet that includes wheat!
+Casein: This is the protein in milk and it is quite similar in molecular structure to gluten.
+This causes some people to worry that it might have the same disastrous gastrointestinal effects that gluten can have.
+In very, very simplified form, gluten can tear up your intestine and allow things to penetrate the wall that have no business doing so.
+These “gluten holes,” as we’ll call them for now, allow undigested proteins to pass into the system resulting in an immune response.
+If you have a horrible, violent, immune response, you’re celiac.
+If you have a lesser response, you are not a celiac and your body is capable of closing holes back up before much damage is done.
+And that’s only one of the fun problems you too can develop from a diet that includes huge amounts of wheat!

 What does that have to do with casein?
 Well, since the casein in diary is molecularly similar to gluten, the theory is that it can follow the gluten out the “gluten holes” really easily, causing you all kinds of problems.
 Celiac and casein intolerance, after all, usually go together like a horse and carriage.